 Farmers of the Past

-When Mr. Patterson bought Peterson Point, the Fowler family were renting the Peterson House.
+When Mr. Patterson bought Peterson Point, the Fowler family was renting the Peterson House.
 They were farming the Peterson property.
 The farm went through a transition period as Mr. Patterson built facilities and hired Mr. John King to provide oversight and guidance for his farm.
 Mr. Stanley Houghton was eventually hired to be Farm Manager for Point Farm.
 He worked hard to develop and manage a fine Aberdeen Black Angus herd.

 They worked together until Mr. Houghton’s death in 1955.
 The herd was then sold and the emphasis shifted to raising the traditional income crops – tobacco, corn, wheat, and hay.